Jimx-/lyos/README.md

 Lyos has many standard features:

 * Microkernel
     - Kernel only handles message passing, interrupts and task scheduling, other things like reading/writing files, memory managing and device operations are handled by servers.
+    - Servers are single executables(not modules) that are loaded by kernel at boot time, running in user privilege level and their own address space.

 * Multitasking

 * TTYs
 	- Multi-TTY support

 * Interprocess Communication